The Indus Dictionary Project

 Mohenjo-daro: Impression stamped near the rim of a pottery goblet: M-1372 A: Sayid Ghulam Mustafa Shah and Asko Parpola, 1991: Corpus of Indus Seals and Inscriptions: Volume 2: Page 180: Collections in Pakistan: Suomalainen Tiedeakatemia.

-This usage of the beginning area glyph can be likened to that discussed in a paper by Andrew West on the difficulties of incorporating old hànzì characters into Unicode.
-In the Discussion section, Andrew gives an example of an Oracle bone script in which the names of three royal ancestors are written using a mirrored C shape for the character bāo¹.
+This usage of the beginning area glyph can be likened to that discussed in an article by Andrew West on the difficulties of incorporating old hànzì characters into Unicode.
+Andrew gives an example of an Oracle bone inscription in which the names of three royal ancestors are written using a mirrored C shape for the character bāo¹.
 Bāo is combined with the second character of each rulers posthumous name, so that Bāo Yǐ, Bāo Bǐng and Bāo Dīng might be read as: the reign of Yǐ, the reign of Bǐng, the reign of Dīng.

 Indus Script Sign Number 1011: List of Sign Variants: Iravatham Mahadevan, 1977: The Indus Script: Texts, Concordance and Tables: The Director General Archaeological Survey of India.